 Charles Finley made this Official Information request to New Zealand Customs Service

 This request has an unknown status.
-We're waiting for Charles Finley to read a recent response and update the status.
+We're waiting for Charles Finley to read recent responses and update the status.

 From: Charles Finley